campg2j003/JAWS-Script-for-Audacity/audacity_readme.txt

 To load an existing preset, press  Alt+L.
 To save the current settings as a preset, press  Alt+S.

-To change settings for the Audacity script press JAWSKey+V.
+To change settings for the Audacity script, press   JAWSKey+V.

+To Change the URL for the Audacity Jaws Guide, press Shift+Control+J

 List JAWS Hot Keys
+Press ESCAPE to close this message.

 Enjoy!